A-H-S-1/MRI-VAE_MOGAD/README.md

-# 3D Stochastic VAE with Demographic Conditioning and Severity-Aware Representation Learning for Cognitive Decline Progression Modeling from Structural MRI
+# Severity-Aware Probabilistic Representation Learning for Dementia Staging from Volumetric MRI: A 3D VAE with Demographic Conditioning and Bayesian Skip Connections

 ---